Grettis saga: Overview

 Both Grettir's viking/raider great-grandfather and his chivalry-practicing half-brother succeed whereas Grettir's quest to become a monster-slaying hero of old results in him becoming an outlaw.
 Christianity became the religion in Iceland around 1000 CE, and some scholars believe this changing morality explains why Grettir's fate is different than his pagan great-grandfather's before conversion and his pious, Christian half-brother's fate after conversion.

 Originally, the ill-tempered Grettir experienced some success, but his life takes a turn for the worse after he encounters the undead shepherd Glámr in chapter 35.
-As a result of Glámr's curse, Grettir becomes disastrously unlucky, only grows weaker/never stronger, becomes afraid of the dark, and is doomed to loneliness, becoming an outlaw, and an early death.
+As a result of Glámr's curse, Grettir becomes disastrously unlucky, only grows weaker/never stronger, becomes afraid of the dark, and is doomed to loneliness, becoming an outlaw, and meeting an early death.
 While in Norway in chapter 38, Grettir accidentally sets fire to a hut, killing its occupants.
 In chapter 46, the Althing back in the Icelandic Commonwealth votes that Grettir is an outlaw because of the deaths this fire caused.
 This outlaw status forces Grettir to live on the edge of society and opens him up to being hunted by others.
 He is repeatedly betrayed by other outlaws and, after living 19 years as an outlaw, he dies a hunted man on the lonely island of Drangey in chapter 82.
 In chapter 77, it is stated that Grettir would have ceased being an outlaw after 20 years.